Rex2002/tinderpol/README.md

 With that set, you should be able to run on any emulator or physical device running Android with API-level 24 or higher.
 You will need a stable internet connection on first startup and offline functionality is limited to around 70 pre-loaded notices at a time to keep storage use low.

+### Google Maps API-Key:
+The App can show a map with the general position of a criminal's birth country.
+In order to use the app properly, a Google Maps API-Key has to be saved to your local properties.
+In order to do this, you open the file local.properties in the package Gradle Scripts.
+There you add the property MAPS_API_KEY= _YOUR_API_KEY_

+You can get your own API-Key from Google developers Maps API for free.

 ## Features
 - Click the "Start Swiping" Button to start swiping through Interpol Red, Yellow and UN notices in a tinder-like manners
   - Swipe left to report the sighting of a criminal